solana-labs/solana/docs/src/terminology.md

 A multicast network used to efficiently validate [entries](terminology.md#entry) and gain consensus.

+## delinquent

+When a validator does not submit a vote, it is known as delinquent.
+It is measured in the amount of blocks since a vote was last seen from that validator.

+## delinquent stake

+When a validator is considered delinquent, the amount of stake weight that has been delegated to it is added to the delinquent stake of the cluster.

 ## drone

 An off-chain service that acts as a custodian for a user's private key.
 It typically serves to validate and sign transactions.